 - 4.5.1 A key new piece of human-scaled and pedestrian friendly public realm will be created through the re-connection of Queensway to Buckingham Road.
+New built development should follow the existing building line of Queensway.
 The new area of public realm will be designed as a comprehensive scheme together with Stanier Square. - 4.5.2 This area of public realm should be designed to accommodate a range of activities and events.
-Space could be provided for small kiosks, spillout areas from cafes, market stalls, as well as seating and pedestrian and cycle movement.
-High quality landscaping, both hard and soft,
+Space could be provided for small kiosks, spillout areas from cafes, market stalls, children's play, parklets, as well as seating and pedestrian and cycle movement.
+High quality landscaping, both hard and soft, including tree planting, rain gardens and the avoidance of street clutter will be sought. - 4.5.3 Through the Town Deal a project is being taken forward to improve the existing public realm along Queensway.
+The design of the new area of public realm and improvements to Stanier Square should take account of proposals for Queensway. - 4.5.4 Proposals should also fund improvements to the public realm around Stephenson